A complete guide to divorce and financial disclosure

 Why is the financial disclosure based on our finances now rather than when we separated?

 This is because you are financially tied together, even after your divorce, unless you have an order in place.
-The Judge will need to make the order based on both your financial situations and your collective assets/debts, now, not when you first separated or divorced.
+The judge will need to make the order based on both your financial situation and your collective assets/debts, now, not when you first separated or divorced.

 Read More